-With over 40 million Americans suffering from a sleeping disorder such as sleep apnea, our team at Spark Sleep Solutions are committed to providing professional sleep apnea treatments so that you can enjoy the great nights sleep that you’ve needed.
-We proudly offer treatments to to patients from San Jose, Santa Cruz, Los Gatos, San Ramon and the surrounding areas.
+Struggling with lack of sleep?
+On a desperate search for snoring treatment for your partner, so that you both can enjoy the rest you need?
+With over 40 million Americans suffering from a sleeping disorder such as sleep apnea, our team at Spark Sleep Solutions are committed to providing professional sleep apnea treatments to restore your sleep.
+As your sleep apnea doctor, we proudly offer treatments to patients in San Jose, Santa Cruz, Los Gatos, San Ramon and the surrounding areas.

-When seeking treatment for sleep apnea, you have a number of options available to you, including oral appliances, CPAP, and surgery.
+When seeking snoring treatment, there are a number of options available to you, including the oral sleep appliance, CPAP, and surgery.
 At Spark Sleep Solutions, we specialize in oral and dental treatment options that are easier to use and can help alleviate your sleeping issues.

-Which treatment option is best for you will depend on your individual needs.
-The most common choices are either oral appliances or CPAP since they relieve most problems caused by sleep apnea.
-Surgery is reserved for the more serious cases of sleep apnea in which other treatment options proved be insufficient to provide relief.
+Finding the best snoring treatment option depends on your individual needs.
+Common choices are either oral sleep appliances or CPAP, since they both relieve most problems caused by sleep apnea.
+Surgery is reserved for the more serious cases of sleep apnea in which other treatment options proved to be insufficient to provide relief.

-With both oral appliances and CPAP, while the both work to help you achieve a healthy night of sleep, they are very different in terms of benefits they provide as treatment methods.
+While both oral appliances and CPAP work to help you achieve a healthy night of sleep, they are very different in how they accomplish this.
 Below is a helpful chart outlining the key differences between these treatment methods.

-Oral appliances are easily the most accessible type of sleep apnea treatment.
-A typical appliance is a comfortable, portable, and custom-fitted mouthpiece that you simply wear while you sleep.
-The mouthpiece provides relief by preventing your tongue and soft tissue in your airway from collapsing while you sleep.
-Keeping your airway open means that you can breath freely for more restful sleep.
-Having an appliance has the added benefit of being small & transportable, meaning you can take it with you anywhere and you can continue to get relief from your sleep apnea.
+Oral appliances are easily the most accessible type of snoring treatment.
+A typical oral sleep appliance is a comfortable, portable, and custom-fitted mouthpiece that you simply wear while you sleep.
+The mouthpiece provides relief by preventing your tongue and the soft tissue in your airway from collapsing while you rest.
+Keeping your airway open allows you to breathe freely and get restful, high quality sleep.
+An oral sleep appliance has the added benefit of being small & transportable, meaning you can take it with you anywhere and continue to get relief from sleep apnea.

-At Spark Sleep Solutions, we have over 100 different models of oral appliances, so we can find which one works best for you.
+Spark Sleep Solutions offers over 100 different models of oral appliances, so that we can find which one works best for you.
 Once we find the perfect model of appliance, we’ll make sure that it’s custom fitted to ensure that it feels perfectly comfortable.

 *Note for patients with TMJ disorders: We also specialize in oral appliances that work without moving the lower jaw forward.